-(occupations) of people with physical, sensory, mental health, or cognitive (thinking and memory) difficulties.
-Rehabilitation and enablement is the cornerstone of
+Occupational Therapy is a registered healthcare profession that focuses on developing, recovering, or maintaining the daily living skills, and working skills (occupations) of people with physical, sensory, mental health, or cognitive (thinking and memory) difficulties.
+Rehabilitation and enablement is the cornerstone of Occupational Therapy.

-Occupational Therapists do this by working with an individual to find, reduce or remove environmental, social, psychological and physical barriers that maybe impacting on participation in activities.
+Our role is to provide specialist assessment, treatment, education and support to our patients during their rehabilitation journey.
+Occupational Therapists do this by working with an individual to find, reduce, or remove environmental, social, psychological and physical barriers that may be impacting on participation in their day to day activities.
 An Occupational Therapist may suggest and advise on aids and equipment, task adaptation, environmental change, education and skill building.

-Cardiff and the Vale’s University Health Board Occupational Therapists work with a wide range of individuals, from children to older adults, and across many services that are hospital and community based.
-Such services include:
+Cardiff and Vale’s University Health Board Occupational Therapists work with a wide range of individuals, from children to older adults, and across many services that are hospital and community-based.

 Further UK National information on Occupational Therapy can be found on the Royal College of Occupational Therapy’s website and social media pages: www.rcot.co.uk